Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/non_protein.rst

 Processing the structure file
 -----------------------------

-The index file can be used to make the visualisable structure file:
+The index file can be used to make a structure file :ref:`without water <nowater>` for convenient visualisation.

 .. code-block::

     $ gmx trjconv -f mixed.gro -s mixed.gro -n index.ndx -o vis.gro

+Note that for an index file with only a single index group, no further interaction with ``gmx trjconv`` is necessary.

 Viewing in VMD
 --------------